Genetic optimization of ansatz expressibility for enhanced variational quantum algorithm performance: Genetic Algorithm Framework

-This appendix provides supplementary information to support the main text.
-Appendix \ref{secA1} details the pseudocode for our fidelity-based method for calculating the expressibility of a parametrized quantum circuit.
-Appendix \ref{secA2} provides further pseudocode outlining the core components of our GA-framework-based ansatz search, including population initialization, parent selection, and offspring generation.
-Finally, Appendix \ref{appendix:secA3} contains the full set of pairwise energy landscape plots that were generated for our trainability analysis.
+This section provides pseudo-code for all the steps involved in our genetic algorithm framework for ansatz search.
+Algorithm \ref{alg:express} details the pseudocode for our fidelity-based method for calculating the expressibility of a parametrized quantum circuit.
+Further pseudocodes outline the core components of our GA-framework-based ansatz search, including population initialization(algorithm \ref{alg:init}), parent selection and offspring generation(algorithm \ref{alg:cross}), and population update after each generation(Algorithm \ref{alg:update}).